tubatechdynamics/offerings/resources/ai-grant-writing.md

 ## Conclusion

-Writing a grant proposal may seem like a big challenge, but with ChatGPT by your side, it’s more manageable—like a cat gracefully navigating a room full of obstacles.
+Writing a grant proposal may seem challenging, but with ChatGPT by your side, it becomes more manageable.
 By using detailed prompts, reviewing outputs, and refining your ideas, you can create a strong proposal that showcases the value of your nonprofit’s work.

 ## References